If you’ve been invited to a Medical School interview at BSMS, check out this guide to the common Medicine interview questions you can expect.

 BSMS Medical Interviews

-Those who meet the academic requirements are ranked according to their BMAT score, and the top-scoring candidates will then be invited for an interview.
+Those who meet the academic requirements are ranked according to their UCAT score, and the top-scoring candidates will then be invited for an interview.
 Interview invites are sent via email and ask candidates to create a BSMS applicant account to use for their MMI interviews.

 CTA